varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

      - Availability and
      - Resilience of processing systems and services
   3. The ability to restore the availability and access to personal data in a timely manner in the event of physical or technical incident
-  4. A process for regularly testing, assessing the evaluating the effectiveness og technical and organisational measures for ensuring the security of the processing
+  4. A process for regularly testing, assessing the evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing

 ### Onion Routing